plforacle/database/olvm-train-oci/infrastructure/infrastructure.md

     > **Note:** OCI security list changes take effect immediately — no reboot is required.

 4. After you confirm local SSH access to `olvm`, you are ready to terminate the bootstrap instance in the next task.
-You can skip the Terminate task for later..
+You can skip the Terminate task for later.

 ## Task 7: Terminate the Bootstrap Instance